MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-vmware-cluster-architecture.md

 ## Next steps

 - To understand the supported deployment scale for running AKS Arc on VMware, see the [supported deployment scale](aks-vmware-scale-requirements.md).
-- If your vCenter is not connected to Azure Arc and you want to add the AKS extension, see the "Quick start: Connect VMware vCenter Server to Azure Arc using the help script."
+- If your vCenter is not connected to Azure Arc and you want to add the AKS extension, see the [Quickstart: Connect VMware vCenter Server to Azure Arc using the help script](/azure/azure-arc/vmware-vsphere/quick-start-connect-vcenter-to-arc-using-script).
-- If you already connected vCenter to Azure Arc and you want to add the AKS extension, see "Install and uninstall Kubernetes extension for AKS Arc Operators" to install the Kubernetes extension for AKS Arc operators.
+- If you already connected vCenter to Azure Arc and you want to add the AKS extension, see how to [enable Kubernetes Extension for AKS Arc Operators](aks-vmware-install-kubernetes-extension.md).